KurtzmanLab/SSTMap/_posts/2017-06-06-getting-started.md

 <!--more-->
 For instructions on how to download and install Anaconda, please go to [Anaconda Download page](https://www.continuum.io/downloads).
-The installation is very easy and can be done with the following two steps (applicable to Linux 64-bit systems).
+The installation is very easy and can be done with the following two steps.

+For Linux-64
 ```bash
 wget https://repo.continuum.io/archive/Anaconda2-4.3.1-Linux-x86_64.sh
 bash Anaconda2-4.3.1-Linux-x86_64.sh